cascode-labs/softworks/docs/source/overview/index.rst

 inputs are defined in a dictionary and passed to an API function.

 The documentation views support the development of IP libraries by attaching the documentation directly to the cells.
+This makes it easier to communicate the performance of the cell and keep track of it.

 Cell View Types
 -----------------